anandology/math-activity-handbook/README.md

 # Math Activity Handbook

-This is a resource book for hands-on activities for exploring mathematical themes, targeted at middle school children.
+This book is a resource guide for hands-on math activity for middle school children.

 _Please note that this is a work in progress._